 While the recommended way to access the actionAngle routines is through the methods in the galpy. actionAngle modules, action-angle coordinates can also be calculated for galpy.orbit.Orbit instances.
 This is illustrated here briefly.
-We initialize an Orbit instance and we can then calculate the actions (default is to use the adiabatic approximation)
+We initialize an Orbit instance and we can then calculate the actions (default is to use the staeckel approximation with an automatically-estimated delta parameter, but this can be adjusted)